Alpha-1 (ɑ1) Blockers

 Blockade of ɑ1-adrenoceptors in the prostate, bladder, and prostatic urethra leads to relaxation of smooth muscle, improving urinary flow by decreasing obstruction caused by an enlarged prostate.

-Doxazosin and terazosin additionally block ɑ1-adrenoceptors in vascular smooth muscle, leading to vasodilation and hypotension, making them useful for hypertension.
+Doxazosin and terazosin additionally block ɑ1-adrenoceptors in vascular smooth muscle, leading to vasodilation and hypotension, making them useful in the treatment of hypertension.
+It is to be noted, they are not used as first-line agents for hypertension treatment.

 Fig 2: Mechanism of action of alpha-1 adrenergic receptor blockers